FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpcep_public_services.md

 ## Argument Reference

+* `region` - (Optional, String) The region in which to obtain the public VPC endpoint services.
+  If omitted, the provider-level region will be used.

 * `service_name` - (Optional, String) Specifies the name of the public VPC endpoint service.
     The value is not case-sensitive and supports fuzzy match.